uncommonhacks/guide/README.md

 ## Opening Ceremonies

 Once you’ve had some time to get settled, we’ll officially start the event with the opening ceremonies.
-Some of our sponsors will give a short presentation about what they do.
-You’ll also hear from our partner [Major League Hacking](http://mlh.io), which helps organize hackathons across the country and provides organizational support.
 We’ll also go over the basic rules for the event, and provide an overview of the next 24 hours!

 ## Working on your Project